-Generation exceeded capacity = max(2 x $\sqrt{AE^2 + \text{max}(RI,RE)^2} - MEC,0)$
+Generation exceeded capacity = max ( $2 \times \sqrt{AE^2 + max(RI,RE)^2} - MEC,0$ )

-AE = Active Export (kWh)
+Where:

-MEC = Maximum export capacity (kVA)
+AE = Active Export (kWh) RI = Reactive import (kVArh) RE = Reactive export (kVArh) MEC = Maximum export capacity (kVA)

-- 2.41.
-Only reactive import and reactive export values occurring at times of active export are used in the calculation. - 2.42.
+- 2.43.
+Only reactive import and reactive export values occurring at times of active export are used in the calculation.
+Where data for two or more MPANs is aggregated for billing purposes, the HH consumption values occuring at times of kWh export are summated prior to the calculation above. - 2.44.
 This calculation is completed for every half hour and the maximum value from the billing period is applied.